Ronald Acuña Jr. Player Props: Braves vs. Cardinals

 - The Cardinals' 3.79 team ERA ranked ninth across all MLB pitching staffs.

+- Cardinals pitchers combined to allow 146 home runs (0.9 per game), the third-fewest in baseball.

-- Woodford gets the call to start for the Cardinals, his first of the season.
+- Matz gets the call to start for the Cardinals, his first of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 26-year-old right-hander, came out of the bullpen and went two scoreless innings against the Pittsburgh Pirates.
+- In his last appearance on Monday, Oct.
+3, the 31-year-old southpaw, came out of the bullpen and went one scoreless inning against the Pittsburgh Pirates.

 © 2023 Data Skrive.
 All rights reserved.